dxdxdt/PALHM/README.md

 }
 ```

-On start, the objects in "root" and "http" groups will be built simultanesouly.
+On start, the objects in "root" and "http" groups will be built simultaneously.
 On completion of all the objects in "http", the objects in the group "sql" and
 "ldap" will be built in order.